microsoft/fast/sites/website/src/docs/advanced/dependency-injection.md

 #### Register Dependencies Before Defining Web Components

 When using dependency injection with web components, ensure you define your container **before** you define your web components.
-Otherwise your web components may be intialized before the dependencies can be resolved.
+Otherwise your web components may be initialized before the dependencies can be resolved.

 #### Use `getOrCreateDOMContainer()`